New York State School of Industrial and Labor Relations at Cornell University: Campus

 Between its founding in 1945 and 1960, the school was housed in temporary quarters in quonset huts on the engineering quadrangle.
 Original plans called for an I&LR school to be built behind Phillips Hall on part of Hoy Field, but these plans were rejected by school alumni.
 Between 1959 and 1961, a new ILR quadrangle was constructed using state funds on land formerly occupied by the Cornell College of Veterinary Medicine.
 Three Veterinary College buildings including James Law Hall were demolished in September 1959.
 Four existing Veterinary college buildings were renovated.
 Of these, the 1911 building housing the ILR Conference Center (and renamed King-Shaw Hall in 2012) is listed on the register of historic structures.

 The main campus occupies a quad near the center of Cornell, comprising an academic building, a research building, an extension building, a conference center, and a library.
 Ives Hall, named after ILR founding dean Irving Ives, is the academic building and is divided into a classroom/student wing and a faculty wing.
 The student wing houses separate lounges for undergraduate and graduate students.
 Also on the quad is the Martin P. Catherwood Library, which is one of only two official depository libraries of the International Labour Organization (the other being the Library of Congress).
 The ILR Conference Center, with its distinctive belfry atop, hosts special training sessions and recruiting events and offices for the United Auto Workers.
 The research building houses the Scheinman Institute on Conflict Resolution as well as offices for the ILR Review.
 The extension building, renamed Dolgen Hall in 2008, houses the Yang Tan Institute.
 All of these buildings are owned by New York State on land that Cornell conveyed to the state.

 In 1998, New York State replaced the portion of Ives Hall fronting along Tower Road with a new 110,605 sqft building.
-Recently, the State also renovated the faculty wing of Ives Hall at a cost of $14 million, and in 2004, New York State completed extensively renovations of three other campus buildings.
+Recently, the State also renovated the faculty wing of Ives Hall at a cost of $14 million, and in 2004, New York State completed extensive renovations of three other campus buildings.

 The 1911 building which houses the ILR Conference Center was rededicated as Patricia G. and Rubén Jose King-Shaw, Jr. Hall in 2012.